itsHudson/Data_Structure/Practice/Lesson_0009 - Stack/Question 012/README.md

 ---

-# Question 2: Briefly describe the algorithm of the above application in question 1.
+# Question 2: Briefly describe the algorithm of the above application in Question 1.

 ## Answer: